Adellama75/Adellama75.github.io/_posts/2025-07-13-People-I-Admire.md

 _You will generally not find these two society writers in my monthly roundups._

-This list is periodically updated.
+This list is periodically updated and not exhaustive at any point in time.